Regulation-Focused Touchwork

 • Become activated when needed

-• Settle again when the activation passes
+• Settle again into deep relaxation when the activation passes

 • Move between states without getting stuck